Hanspe-3019/pyntomino/README.md

 <img width="500" alt="Screenshot Solver timed out" src="https://github.com/Hanspe-3019/pyntomino/assets/55148527/1a20c1f8-715c-40d6-a44c-84792563e7e6">

-Pressing **g** again to continue the solving process.
+Pressing **g** again to resume the solving process.

 The solver interrupts itself if

  - a solution is found or
  - a certain time interval is expired.
 This time interval can be increased or decreased by pressing **+** or **-**.

-After a timeout, the thread can be continued with **g**.
+After an interrupt, the thread can be continued with **g**.

 <img width="500" alt="Screenshot Solution found" src="https://github.com/Hanspe-3019/pyntomino/assets/55148527/5b05f658-8fc1-45b1-bc56-bb366733b5af">

 The sequence of stones gets randomised when starting the solver.
-Repeating a solver run will probably yield a new solution.
+Repeating a solver run will probably yield another solution.

 ## Saving solutions and displaying them

-Pressing **s**-key saves the solution.
+Pressing **s**-key in Showroom saves the solution.

+Pressing **s**-key in Editmode saves the problem.

-You save solutions in a [Shelve Data Base](https://docs.python.org/3/library/shelve.html) named pentomino.db.
+The saved data is saved in a [Shelve Data Base](https://docs.python.org/3/library/shelve.html) named **pentomino.db**.
 The default location is your home directory and can be set by setting $SHELVEDIR.
 The database is created during the very first save.

-If there are saved solutions for a problem, you can browse them by pressing **j** or **k**.
+If there are saved solutions for a problem, you can browse them in Showroom by pressing **j** or **k**.
 Pressing **d** deletes the solution from the database.

-## Adding new problems
+## Adding or modifying builtin problems
-see this <a href=pentomino/problems/README.md>README</a>
+This is to be done by coding simple python functions, you can also add or modify the structure of the menues by sorting problem functions into problem modules. see this <a href=pentomino/problems/README.md>README</a>

+## Saving user problems

+Start Editmode with `python -m pentomino --edit`.

+Build a new problem by clicking the fields on the planes.

+When satisfied, press key **s** to save the problem into *pentomino.db*.

+The internal data that describes your problem is hashed to create a unique key to store it in *pentomino.db*.

+All user problems are selectable in Showroom's menu as special problem group and can be used like builtin problems.

+## Removing a user problem

+In Showroom activate the problem to be removed and press key **d**.

+If there are already solutions stored, these have to be deleted first.